adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

     "elements":{
         "nodes":[ // list of graph nodes
             {
-                data: { // data-attributes specify name-value pairs describing the node."
+                "data": { // data-attributes specify name-value pairs describing the node."
-                    id: ... // identifier for the node },
+                    "id": ... // identifier for the node },
-                position: { // can optionally specify position of the node.
+                "position": { // can optionally specify position of the node.
-                    x: ...
+                    "x": ...
-                    y: ...
+                    "y": ...
                 }
             },
             .
             .
         ],
-        edges:[ // list of graph edges
+        "edges":[ // list of graph edges
             {
-                data: { // data-attributes specify name-value pairs describing the edge.
+                "data": { // data-attributes specify name-value pairs describing the edge.
-                    source: ..., // identifier for the source node
-                    target: ...  // identifier for the target node }
+                    "source": ..., // identifier for the source node "target": ...  // identifier for the target node }
             },
             .
             .
         ]
     },
-    data: { // data-attributes specify name-value pairs describing the graph.
+    "data": { // data-attributes specify name-value pairs describing the graph.
-        title: ...,       // title for the graph
-        tags: [..],       // list of tags for the graph,
-        description: ...  // description for the graph e.g., legend
+        "title": ...,       // title for the graph "tags": [..],       // list of tags for the graph, "description": ...  // description for the graph e.g., legend }
-    }
 }
 ```